 Students will be judged on the following in their performance of the classic poem: accuracy, difficulty, physical presence (including articulation and movement), audience engagement, and overall artistic display.

 Students will be judged on the following in their recitation of the response poem: poetic craft (elements such as imagery, word choice, and rhythm), dramatic presence, (including articulation and movement), time (no more than 3 minutes), audience engagement, & overall artistic display.

 In the crafting of their response poems, students must adhere to the following guidelines.
 Teams that violate the guidelines may be disqualified without a refund at any time:

 - 3 minute maximum for response poem.
 Students will lose points for extra time needed for their response poems.
 Time is not a factor for judging of the classic poem.

 - No overly vulgar or offensive language or content.
 OC RYSE occurs at a public school and is intended for a broad audience.
-Language choices that are considered grossly inappropriate should not be included in your response poems.
+Language choices that are considered inappropriate should not be included in your response poems, and inclusion may be grounds for disqualification.
 Common sense should dictate what is appropriate; when this is unclear, the faculty advisor is responsible for providing guidance or contacting the event organizers.
 A blanket rule does not exist, but with instances of mature language and topics (such as abuse, addiction, poverty) poets are simply asked to write & perform with mindfulness.